 Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
 With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
 To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.

 The screen recording tool is part of the Xbox app that comes installed by default in Windows 10.
-Xbox Game Bar recently received some major updates to make it more useful, so you can now take screenshots and even make memes.
+Xbox Game Bar received some major updates to make it more useful, so you can now take screenshots and even make memes.

 How to record your screen in Windows 10